Saptarshi-ux/Crime-Intelligence-Analysis/README.md

 ---

-## 📖 Relevance for Indian Police
+## Relevance for Indian Police

 Implementing data‑driven crime‑intelligence practices in India can empower law enforcement with proactive hotspot identification and optimized resource deployment—crucial for effective urban policing.

 ---

-*© 2025 Greater Manchester Police | Dashboard developed by Saptarshi Bandyopadhyay*
+*© 2025 Dashboard developed by Saptarshi Bandyopadhyay*